 Where to eat: Fresh, Greenhouse Juice, Rosalinda

-Fresh is one of my favorite Toronto-born healthy food chains that began well before the advent of our current obsession with health foods.
-It now has 4 locations, the best (in my opinion) is on Crawford Street next to one of the city’s most beloved green spaces, Trinity-Bellwoods park.
+Fresh is one of my favorite Toronto-born healthy food chains that began well before the advent of our current obsession with healthy foods.
+It now has 4 locations, the best (in my opinion) is on Crawford Street next to one of the city’s most beloved green spaces, Trinity-Bellwoods Park.
 It’s got a lively patio that’s perfect for an al fresco dinner with a side of people watching (also one of the best things to do in Toronto).

-I recommend: The liver flush elixir with grapefruit, beet, lemon, ginger, cayenne and milk thistle; the charcoal green lemonade with activated charcoal, spinach, parsley, lemon and maple syrup.
+I recommend: The liver flush elixir with grapefruit, beet, lemon, ginger, cayenne, and milk thistle; the charcoal green lemonade with activated charcoal, spinach, parsley, lemon, and maple syrup.
 Those with a sweet tooth will love the melt-in-your-mouth peanut butter cookie.

 Other healthy food spots include Rawlicious, Freshii, Hibiscus, The Beet, and Live Organic Food Bar.

-I recommend: Deep Roots, a beet-based juice with apple, carrot, celery and lemon; Wing Man for those who love a potent hit of ginger; The Giver, the founder’s fav juice packed with the most greens.
+I recommend Deep Roots, a beet-based juice with apple, carrot, celery, and lemon; Wing Man for those who love a potent hit of ginger; The Giver, the founder’s fav juice packed with the most greens.

 Rosalinda is my top favorite restaurant in Toronto right now.
 It’s a brand new vegan Mexican spot full of character, thoughtful design, and greenery.
 Owner Jamie Cook told me: “Like Elon Musk wanted to make a great car that just happened to be electric, we wanted to make a great restaurant that just happened to be vegan.”
 It’s outstanding.